GoldFoylee/C-Odyssey/README.md

 **Description**: A program that converts a given temperature in Celsius to Fahrenheit and vice versa.

 **Concepts Covered**: User Input, Arithmetic Operations

+### **17. Reverse the Elements of an Array**

+**Description**: This program takes an array as input, and then outputs the elements of the array in both the original and reversed order.

+**Concepts Covered**: Array, Looping, Input/Output, Array Manipulation